vegastrike/Vega-Strike-Engine-Source/README.md

 Vega Strike Contacts
 ====================

 Vega Strike is the product of many contributors from all around the world.
-If you need help, find a bug, want to request a features, etc then please contact us all using one of the following methods:
+If you need help, find a bug, want to request a feature, etc then please contact us all using one of the following methods:

 - [Gitter.im: Community](https://gitter.im/vegastrike/community)